 The suggested word limit is 50 words or less; with our focus on brevity, most stories link to an existing web page or document will all of the in-depth information.

 Do I need consent for photos?

-If you include a photo of staff, faculty, or students with your story, you need to have written consent from each person in the photo.
+If you include a photo of staff, faculty, or students with your story, you need to have written consent form each person in the photo.

 Why should I send my news items to the newsletter when I can send them by email myself?

 Broadcast emails about one news item or event clutter our mailboxes and waste a lot of people’s time to reach the few people who really need the information.
 The format of the VPFO employee newsletter, with its easy-to-scan headlines, allows staff to look for news or events that are relevant to them.